ergoplatform/community/CONTRIBUTING.md

 ## Security Issues

-The Ergo protocol and its implementations are still under heavy development.
+While the core Ergo protocol is done, its implementations are still under heavy development.
-This means that there may be problems in our protocols, or there may be mistakes in our implementations.
+This means that there may be problems or mistakes in our implementations.
 However, many people are already running nodes in their machines.
 So we take security vulnerabilities very seriously.
 If you discover a security issue, please bring it to our attention right away!